Defense Attorney for Domestic Abuse Charges

-Hiring an experienced domestic abuse lawyer in West Palm Beach or Fort Lauderdale increases your chances of getting a fair defense.
+Hiring an experienced domestic abuse lawyer increases your chances of getting a fair defense.
 A skilled criminal domestic violence lawyer will have the knowledge required to develop the best strategy for your unique circumstances.
 When you hire a domestic abuse attorney, such as Matt Shafran, it sends a message that you are dedicated to fighting the case.

 Why Hire Weinstein Legal?

 When you hire the team at Weinstein Legal you can rest assured that you have professionals on your side who are working to prove your innocence and preserve your reputation.
 With years of experience in criminal defense and defense for domestic abuse, Weinstein Legal is the law firm to turn to in your time of need.
-We serve all of South Florida with Law Offices in Broward and Palm Beach County.
+We serve all of Florida with Law Offices in Broward, Miami-Dade, Orange, and Palm Beach County.

 “…Matt gave me the hope I needed in order to get through it all.
 He was able to lessen the consequences I had to face… If you are looking for a lawyer to give you hope, help, and work hard for your benefit, you have found him.
 There is no one better…” – anonymous

 Matt Shafran and the Weinstein Legal team will work hard to protect your rights.
-If you have been arrested for domestic violence in South Florida, call Matt Shafran at Weinstein Legal today for your free initial consultation at 954-260-5228 or contact us online to speak to a Fort Lauderdale and West Palm Beach domestic violence attorney.
+If you have been arrested for domestic violence in Florida, contact our criminal defense lawyers at Weinstein Legal today for your free initial consultation at 954-260-5228 or contact us online to speak to a Florida domestic violence attorney.